-Similar to the small pocket guidebooks that were so popular among tourists, they included the latest information about the architecture of the city and the artists that shaped its landscape and representation.
-Serving as the papal architect for two popes, Fuga played a significant role in new style of Roman architecture during the eighteenth century.
-The perspective in Piranesi’s view is slightly more skewed and there is a higher contrast of light and shadow to make Fuga’s façade pop out in the composition.
-The lateral facades recede along with the domes and campanile which are rendered with softer lines.
-Fuga is also cited in Piranesi’s view of the Palazzo della Consulta, for which he was the architect, and is one of the few architects Piranesi mentions by name among such renown artists as Michelangelo, Alessandro Galilei, and Bernini.
-Indeed, Fuga appears in the title of both prints by Vasi and Piranesi.
+Similar to the popular small pocket guidebooks, these prints included the latest information about the architecture of the city and the artists that shaped its landscape and representation.
+Serving as the papal architect for two popes, Fuga played a significant role in new style of Roman architecture during the eighteenth century, and Vasi and Piranesi’s inclusion of his name in their prints signals his prominence in contemporary Rome.
+The perspective in Piranesi’s view is slightly more skewed, and the higher contrast of light and shadow emphasizes Fuga’s façade.
+The lateral façades recede along with the domes and campanile, which are rendered with softer lines.
+Fuga is also named in Piranesi’s view of the Palazzo della Consulta, for which he was the architect, and is one of the few architects Piranesi mentions by name among such renowned artists as Michelangelo, Alessandro Galilei, and Bernini.

-Looking closely at the bottom right corner of the map, there is a seemingly identical view of Santa Maria Maggiore.
-Yet, Piranesi’s view in the map is not topographically or architecturally accurate as the view in the Vedute di Roma shown above.
+In the bottom right corner, there is a seemingly identical view of Santa Maria Maggiore that is in fact a fictitious space.
 Walking into the piazza, observers would see the column and fountain from behind.
-In the smaller map, the fountain and column has been flipped around to the front in order to showcase its architectural features.
-Furthermore, Piranesi places famous buildings from across the city together, compressed into one visually coherent yet spatially fictitious space in order to highlight the most magnificent examples of modern Roman architecture.
-Perhaps for commercial reasons these buildings are also are the subject of the early views that Piranesi chose to make in large format for the Vedute di Roma in contrast to the focus on ancient monuments later in his career (Bevilacqua, 55).
+In the smaller map, the fountain and column have been flipped around to the front in order to showcase its architectural features.
+Furthermore, Piranesi places famous buildings from across the city together, compressed into one visually coherent yet fictitious space in order to highlight the most magnificent examples of modern Roman architecture.
+Perhaps for commercial reasons, these buildings are also are the subject of the early views that Piranesi chose to produce in large format for the in contrast to his later focus on ancient monuments (Bevilacqua 2006, 55).
 The two following views of Santa Maria Maggiore shed further light on Piranesi’s printing strategies.
 (ZL)